-Disk disease is more prevalent in certain breeds of dogs.
+Disc disease is more prevalent in certain breeds of dogs.
 Dachshunds, Beagles, Shih Tzus/Lhasas, Bichons, Cocker Spaniels and Corgis are among the most common, but even cats can develop it.
-Any disk can rupture, but the disks in the mid-back and neck are at the highest risk.
-This information will focus on problems with disks in the mid-back.
-The good news is that disk disease is usually curable with surgery, and many dogs have a good chance of getting through their first episode of pain and mild weakness without surgery.
+Any disc can rupture, but the discs in the mid-back and neck are at the highest risk.
+This information will focus on problems with discs in the mid-back.
+The good news is that disc disease is usually curable with surgery, and many dogs have a good chance of getting through their first episode of pain and mild weakness without surgery.

 Signs of Disease